 We offer two types of plans and which one may be best for you will depend on your overall health.
 Most of our clients can be medically underwritten for a short term health insurance plan.
 This means they do not have any of the conditions on the application which would prevent them from qualifying for coverage.

-Depending on where you live, short term health insurance plans can be purchased for as long as 6 months or 1 year.
-If you are in a state that only allows for a maximum of 6 months, then a new plan will have to be purchased (and qualified for) after the first term is.
+Some companies allow you to buy four 3 month plans at once.
+This strategy will provide you with coverage for an entire year without the need to prove insurability later.
+If you are in a state that only allows for a maximum of 6 months, then a new plan will have to be purchased (and qualified for) after the first term ends.

 It’s very important to note that no short term health plans sold today meet the Obamacare standard of Minimum Essential Coverage.
 This means that you may still face a tax penalty even if you own one of these policies for a year.
 Obamacare rules allow for a maximum of 3 months on a short term plan.
 Anything longer and you can face the penalty.

 Currently, the penalty for going without insurance is slated to end in 2019.
 For 12018, several new hardship exemptions have been added in order to help consumers avoid any penalties as well.
 These developments may make short term health insurance plans more attractive.
 They already look much like traditional policies offered pre-ACA and they offer a great deal more flexibility for the insured.